 What to Wear

 Please take your preparation seriously and ask if you have any questions.
-It can get very bad above treeline in the winter.
+It can get pretty serious out there in winter.
 More than you can imagine.
-To ensure everyone’s safety and comfort, we offer this important clothing information.
-If you’re participating in our two-day program, please refer to the requirements for our Mountaineering Skills and Winter Skills courses, otherwise when dressing for ice climbing you always want to note the following:
+To ensure everyone’s safety and comfort, we offer this important clothing information:

 - Think layers.
 While a ski jacket, for example, may be warm and waterproof, if the insulation can’t be separated from the rain/snow protection layer, it really isn’t suitable.
 You will overheat if you need rain/snow protection while ice climbing.
 Bring independent layers.
 Having our “Alpine Ready Pack” will solve the matter offering everything you need to stay warm with exception to ice climbing boots and your baselayers and pants.
 Call if you have questions.